Environment and Energy

 Promoting conservation in agriculture

-He believes that we must support practices that lead to the long-term sustainability of farm land and protect the environment.
+Earl believes that we must support practices that lead to the long-term sustainability of farmland and protect the environment.
 Whether it’s strengthening the Farm Bill’s conservation programs, or curbing emissions and other pollution from industrialized agriculture, Earl has championed policies and funding to ensure that farmers have the tools to protect soil health, eliminate runoff, and promote biodiversity.
 His Food and Farm Act offered many policies to reform conservation programs to improve outcomes for both farmers and the environment.

 Protecting public lands and expanding wilderness

 Earl is a champion for protecting public lands, including Mount Hood and the Columbia River Gorge, two of Oregon’s crown jewels.
 He has also been outspoken in support of protecting the unique Owyhee Canyonlands region in southeast Oregon.
 In March 2009, Congress passed, and President Obama signed, legislation based on Earl’s proposal to designate 127,000 acres of new wilderness and almost 80 miles of new wild and scenic rivers on and around Mt.
 Hood.
 Recognizing that Mt.
-Hood is a prime recreation destination for many Oregonians, Earl is exploring designation of additional wilderness and national recreation areas on the mountain.
+Hood is a prime recreation destination for many Oregonians, Earl is exploring ways to enhance recreation and protect more special places on the mountain.
 He strongly believes in preserving key areas important for clean water, cultural significance, carbon sequestration, and fish and wildlife, as well as recreation interests.

 Supporting outdoor recreation